CalebMueller-UH/CalebMueller-UH.github.io/essays/asking_for_help.md

 - Should I copy the unit test app and add it to my projects?
 - Should I create a folder in my project and add a link to the unit test app?
 ```
-What makes this question so good:
+The following elements make this question a well-crafted and effective one:
-- The user wants to know how to implement unit testing within the ESP-IDF.
-They correctly label the title of the question as such: "Unit testing with ESP-IDF."
-This captures the essence of what they're asking.
+- Relevant and descriptive title: "Unit testing with ESP-IDF" accurately captures the essence of the question.
-- Further, they include relevant tags to the topic nature of what they're asking.
-The question includes the tags "unit-testing," "embedded," and "esp32."
-- They briefly introduce the question and provide some background as to what they're looking for.
+- Appropriate tags: The tags "unit-testing," "embedded," and "esp32" are relevant to the topic and help attract relevant experts to the post.
+- Brief introduction and background: The question includes a brief introduction and provides relevant background information to understand the problem better.
-- They provide a link to a similar question, showing they've already searched for the answer, but indicate that the results don't quite answer what they need to know.
+- Evidence of research: The question includes a link to a similar question, showing that the asker has already conducted some research but still needs further assistance.
-- They describe their setup and relevant configurations that may be pertinent to an answer.
+- Relevant setup and configurations: The question provides information about the setup and relevant configurations that may be relevant to the answer.
--  They give more context and background into what they've already researched and refine their question to clarify what they're asking.
-- They're concise and organized about what information they're looking for and use bulleted lists to convey this information.
+- Concise and organized: The question is concise and organized, including a bulleted list of information the asker is looking for.

-The original poster even follows up with the post after contacting the company who owns the relevant product, and linked to an example that demonstrates the answer to their original question.
-Even though it took some time, a clear and concise answer to the original authors' question was eventually given.
+- Follow-up: The original poster followed up with the post after contacting the relevant company and linked to an example demonstrating the answer to the question.

-## There are no Dumb Questions
+## What Makes a Poor Question?
 [Here is an example of a poorly formed question](https://stackoverflow.com/questions/1919703/someone-please-help-me-with-this-web-content-display-problem-in-liferay-im-stuc)
 ```
 Title: Someone please help me with this Web Content Display problem in Liferay..im stuck !